Ganapati (Kakatiya dynasty): First southern campaign

 The 1213 CE Chebrolu inscription of Jayapa refers to Ganapati's military campaign against the southern kings.
 It states that upon his return from this campaign, Ganapati conferred the lordship of the southern region to Jayapa.

 These southern kings were most probably the Nellore Choda chiefs, who were Chola vassals.
 Earlier, around 1180 CE, the Chola king Kulottunga III had defeated the Choda ruler Manuma-siddhi I (alias Vira-Ganda-Gopala) and installed the latter's brother Nalla-siddhi on the throne.
 Nalla-siddhi and his younger brother Tammu-siddhi ruled as Chola vassals till 1207–1208.
 Manuma-siddhi I's son Tikka (or Takka), who had earlier helped Ganapati against Prithvishvara, sought Ganapati's help to claim the throne of Nellore.
 Ganapati marched to Nellore, forced Tammu-siddhi to flee, and installed Tikka on the throne as Tikka-bhupala.
 Tikka later also appeased Kulottunga III by acknowledging his suzerainty.

 Ganapati's 1228 CE Mattevada inscription states that he plundered the Chola capital (probably Kanchi, which was an alternate capital of the Nellore chief).
 The 1231 CE Ganapeshvaram inscription of Jayapa states that he subdued several countries including Chola, Kalinga, Seuna, Brihat-Karnata, and Lata; he also annexed Vela-nadu and Dvipa (Divi).
 It appears that Tikka faced invasion from rulers or chiefs belonging to these countries, and Ganapati helped Tikka repulse their invasion.

 Tikka appointed Gangaya-sahini, who eventually entered Ganapati's service, as the governor of Upper Paka-nadu region within his kingdom.
 Tikka later repulsed Hoysala invasions: since Tikka was a minor chief, historian M. Somasekhara Sarma speculates that Ganapati assisted him in this conflict; however, there is no direct evidence of this.

 Kalinga and Vengi

 After the death of Prithvishvara, Ganapati sent his armies, led by Soma and Raja-nayaka, to the Kalinga region to consolidate his control over Prithvishvara's former territories.
 Soma (or Somaya), who held the position of pradhani or mantri (minister) belonged to the Induluri family.
-Raja-nayaka was a subordinate to Rudra of Recherla family.
+Raja-nayaka was a subordinate to Rudra of the Recherla Reddi family.

 Raja-nayaka appears to have achieved successes in the area to the north-east of the core Kakatiya territory, sometime before 1212 CE.
 His 1236 CE Upparapalli inscription credits him with the following victories: